danielgospodinow/dCar/README.md

 ### Future plans:
 - [ ] Preparing the wires in the car
-- [ ] Designing, building and installing the electronic circuit
+- [ ] Designing, building and installing the new electronic circuit
 - [ ] Developing the (frontend and backend of the) application
 ##